-Physical Education Studies
+Physical Education and Exercise Science

 Associate in Science (A.S.)

 Honors Courses: If you have demonstrated outstanding academic ability, you will have the opportunity to take honors courses at FLCC that provide enhanced educational experiences.
 If you are a qualified student in this degree program or are a qualified student from another program, enrollment in honors courses is open to you.
-Successful completion of honors courses or an Honors Certificate may increase your transfer options to four-year institutions.
+Successful completion of honors courses or an honors certificate may increase your transfer options to four-year institutions.

 Program Learning Outcomes